 Now what?

 The trials are strong, but they offer some signs of hope.
 The damage, for example, was found in all habitual drinkers, but not in people who never drank or who stopped drinking.
 In other words, an occasional period of revelry doesn't ruin you for life.
 Another useful clue: one gene in particular, AD1HB, appears to have a greater impact on alcohol metabolism.
-Good to know for any future therapies.
+Good to know for possible future therapies.

 The research was published in the journal Molecular Psychiatry (and I link it here).